nextflow-io/website/content/blog/2019/troubleshooting-nextflow-resume.md

 *This two-part blog aims to help users understand Nextflow’s powerful caching mechanism.
 Part one describes how it works whilst part two will focus on execution provenance and troubleshooting.
 You can read part one [here](blog/2019/demystifying-nextflow-resume.html)*

-#### Troubleshooting resume
+### Troubleshooting resume

 If your workflow execution is not resumed as expected, there exists several strategies to debug the problem.

+#### Modified input file(s)

-* **Input file changed:** Make sure that there has been no change in your input files.
+Make sure that there has been no change in your input files.
 Don’t forget the unique task hash is computed by taking into account the complete file path, the last modified timestamp and the file size.
 If any of these change, the workflow will be re-executed,  even if the input content is the same.

+#### A process modifying one or more inputs

-* **A process modifies an input:** A process should never alter input files.
+A process should never alter input files.
 When this happens, the future execution of tasks will be invalidated for the same reason explained in the previous point.

+#### Inconsistent input file attributes

-* **Inconsistent file attributes:** Some shared file system, such as NFS, may report inconsistent file timestamp i.e. a different timestamp for the same file even if it has not been modified.
+Some shared file system, such as NFS, may report inconsistent file timestamp i.e. a different timestamp for the same file even if it has not been modified.
 There is an option to use the [lenient mode of caching](https://www.nextflow.io/docs/latest/process.html#cache) to avoid this problem.

-* **A race condition in a global variable:** Nextflow is designed to simplify parallel programming without taking care of race conditions and the access of shared resources.
+#### Race condition in a global variable

+Nextflow does its best to simplify parallel programming and to prevent race conditions and the access of shared resources.
 One of the few cases in which a race condition may arise is when using a global variable with two (or more) operators.
 For example:

 ```
 Channel